 Looking for cheap flights with Sriwijaya Air?
 With Utiket you can search for Sriwijaya Air flights, find the lowest ticket prices and most convenient flight times.
 Best of all, here on Utiket you can directly compare Sriwijaya Air fares with other hundres of other airlines.
 We do not add any commission or fees to a booking you make, making it the best place to find cheap flights for your journey.

-Sriwijaya Air is a medium-size airline from Indonesia that flies to over 46 destinations.
+Sriwijaya Air flies to over 49 destinations.
 Most Sriwijaya Air flights are for destinations in Indonesia but Sriwijaya Air has international flights to several other countries as well, like for example Timor Leste and Malaysia.
-From its main base in Jakarta 74 flights depart every week.
+From its main base in Jakarta 28 flights depart every week.
 Many people who look for Sriwijaya Air tickets look for flights to Makassar and Surabaya.

 Utiket is a good place to start looking for Sriwijaya Air flights as we can compare all flights by Sriwijaya Air with hundreds of other airlines and dozens of booking websites.

 Each passenger can bring into the cabbin one standard bag with a maximum weight of 7 kg.

 The maximum weight for checked baggage is 20 kg.
 You can check-in multiple bags but the combined weight may not exceed 20 kg.

 It is possible to check-in more weight, but there will be additional costs.
 Please contact Sriwijaya Air for the exact price before you book a flight.